CFA FACULTY AND STAFF 2019-2020

 He is presently on the faculty of SPARCs-Live Art, a groundbreaking inclusive arts education program for students with and without disabilities where he conducts the Singing Hands Choir, a singing and signing (ASL) vocal ensemble.

-Morgan Day, Musical Theatre Teacher, Level III and Henrico High Choral Director
+Morgan Day – Musical Theatre Teacher, Level III, CFA Show Choir, Company 302 and Henrico High Choral Director

-Todd Ritter, Lead Theatre Teacher, Levels I, II & IV
+Todd Ritter – Lead Theatre Teacher, Levels I, II & III, Stagecraft

 Todd Ritter has been the Lead Theatre teacher for the Center for the Arts since 2000.
 He holds an MFA from the University of Minnesota and a BA from St. Mary’s College of Maryland.
-Mr. Ritter is a two-time finalist for the Community Foundation’s R.E.B.
-Award for Teaching Excellence as well as the recipient of a 2010 University of Richmond School of Continuing Studies Partners in the Arts grant which facilitated a campus wide look at tolerance and funded a production of The Diary of Anne Frank.
+Mr. Ritter was a 2019 recipient of the Community Foundation’s R.E.B.
+Award for Teaching Excellence, winning a grant that allowed him to further his theatre education and study mask making in Italy.
+He was also the recipient of a 2010 University of Richmond School of Continuing Studies Partners in the Arts grant which facilitated a campus wide look at tolerance and funded a production of The Diary of Anne Frank.
 As the Henrico High School Lead Drama club sponsor, he is proud of his students’ many accomplishments, including becoming the Virginia Theatre Association’s State Champion in 2005 and 2008.
-Outside of school, Mr. Ritter frequently serves a director for CharacterWorks as well as for SPARC’s New Voices for the Theatre.
+Outside of school, Mr. Ritter frequently serves as a director for CharacterWorks as well as for SPARC’s New Voices for the Theatre.
 Mr. Ritter is a proud husband and father of two incredible kids.
 He is a devoted Steelers fan who enjoys traveling, eating chocolate, drinking coffee and attempting to play golf.